IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Persistent Identifiers and Publishing Datasets
 ----------------------------------------------

 Persistent identifiers are a required and integral part of the Dataverse platform.
-They provide a URL that is guaranteed to resolve to the datasets they represent.
+They provide a URL that is guaranteed to resolve to the datasets or files they represent.
 Dataverse currently supports creating identifiers using DOI and Handle.

 By default and for testing convenience, the installer configures a temporary DOI test namespace through EZID.
-This is sufficient to create and publish datasets but they are not citable nor guaranteed to be preserved.
-Note that any datasets creating using the test configuration cannot be directly migrated and would need to be created again once a valid DOI namespace is configured.
+This is sufficient to create and publish datasets and files, but they are not citable nor guaranteed to be preserved.
+Note that any datasets or files created using the test configuration cannot be directly migrated and would need to be created again once a valid DOI namespace is configured.

 To properly configure persistent identifiers for a production installation, an account and associated namespace must be acquired for a fee from a DOI or HDL provider: **EZID** (http://ezid.cdlib.org), **DataCite** (https://www.datacite.org), **Handle.Net** (https://www.handle.net).